 Where do domestic pollutants come from?

-What can you do about it?
+What can you do about indoor pollutants?

-1. Ventilate Your Home
+1. Ventilate your home

-Opening windows to encourage outdoor air circulation and ventilation can help prevent crystallization of pollutants and reduce stale air.
-Even when it’s chilly outside, you should open a window for at least five minutes a few times a day to help circulate fresh air into the home and pull out some indoor air pollutants.
-Most home heating and cooling systems, including forced air heating systems, do not mechanically bring fresh air into the house.
+Opening windows to encourage ventilation and outdoor air circulation can help prevent the crystallization of pollutants and reduce stale air.
+Even when it’s chilly outside, you should open a window for at least five minutes a few times each day to help circulate fresh air and push out some of the indoor air pollutants.
+Most home heating and cooling systems, including forced-air heating systems, do not mechanically bring fresh air into the house.

-2. Keep it Clean
+2. Keep it clean

-3. Invest in a Good Quality Air Purifier
+3. Invest in a good quality air purifier

 If you suffer from asthma or if your symptoms are triggered by odor and chemical pollutants, you’ll want to consider an asthma air purifier or an odor and chemical air purifier.
 These air purifiers contain added odor and chemical filtration as well as HEPA filters for allergen particle removal.